cesarcoatl/cesarcoatl.github.io/_posts/2021-06-21-pre-commit-ci-and-pydocstyle-join-the-family.md

 So now I use `black`, `isort`, `flake8`, and `pydocstyle`, in that order as recommended by Anthony Sottile himself [here](https://www.pythonpodcast.com/flake8-static-analysis-episode-309/){:target="_blank"}, all enforced using `pre-commit`.

-Lastly, if you can, please consider supporting Anthony Sottile via [GitHub Sponsors](https://github.com/sponsors/asottile) to show you appreciation.
+Lastly, if you can, please consider supporting Anthony Sottile via [GitHub Sponsors](https://github.com/sponsors/asottile) to show your appreciation.

 Thanks for reading!